Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

 \subsubsection{Proto Neutron-Star Model}

+To estimate the kick velocity in our model, we need baryon density profiles of PNS.
+Here, we assume an isothermal PNS mode which is easily calculated and effective for our purpose in this work.
+Baryon density profiles of our PNS model at $T=20$ MeV are shown in Fig.~\ref{NtStar}.
+We choose 20 MeV as a reasonable average isothermal approximation to a PNS.
+Even though the core temperature could be much more and the temperature at the neutrino sphere much less, 20 MeV is a reasonable average temperature encountered by neutrinos as they transport from the core to the neutrino-sphere.

-Baryon density profiles of our PNS model are shown in Fig.~\ref{NtStar}.
-We assume an isothermal PNS model at temperatures $T=20$ and $30$ MeV with and without Lambda particles.
-For this illustration we fix the total gravitational mass of the PNS to be 1.68 $M_{\odot}$.
-The appearance of Lambda particles in $\rho_B\gtrsim 2\rho_0$ softens the EOS.
+For this illustration, we fix total gravitational mass of the PNS to be 1.68 $M_{\odot}$.
+The appearance of $\Lambda$ particles when $\rho_B\gtrsim 2\rho_0$ softens the EOS.
 This increases the baryon density and the neutrino chemical potential.
-The density profiles with Lambdas are sensitive to the temperature.
+The density profiles with $\Lambda$s are sensitive to the temperature.